S&box: History

 In July 2023, Facepunch introduced an invite system, distributing codes on Fridays to existing users based on their game usage.
 These codes were not Steam keys, and had to be entered on the asset.party (now sbox.game) website.
 This system was implemented to test the backend systems and to grow the user base.
 However, a major shift in the development process occurred in August 2023.
 At this point, Facepunch undertook a significant retooling of S&box, moving away from the traditional Source engine's client/server architecture.
 The goal was to create a more flexible and intuitive development environment, and this involved replacing the entity system with a scene system similar to that used in Unity and Godot.
 They began using C# to control the engine, allowing greater control over the game loop.
 As a result of this retooling, new invites were paused, and old ones were expired.
 The developers focused internally on making the engine more flexible, aiming for an engine that would go beyond the Garry's Mod community.

 In July 2024, S&box opened for public preview access, allowing developers to test and provide feedback on various game modes and projects.
 Facepunch stated that they plan to make iterative improvements for the next few decades.
 By November 2024, S&box launched its Steam page, confirming the inclusion of an official sandbox mode.
 Facepunch has stated that S&box would not be released without it.

-In July 2025, a release window of early 2026 was announced.
+Facepunch released S&box's source code under the MIT License in November 2025, though the underlying Source 2 code remains proprietary.
+In late March 2026, Facepunch secured a major licensing agreement with Valve.
+The deal allows creators to export projects directly from S&box and publish them as standalone games on Steam entirely royalty free.
+S&box officially released on April 28, 2026.

+In late August 2026, Facepunch began a beta test for compiled builds of the client and editor for Linux as part of their cross-platform initiative.
+It was eventually released to the public on Steam in early September.